syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 # Hijri date range picker
 Along with Gregorian calendar, the picker package contains Hijri date picker to display the Islamic calendar.
 Islamic calendar or Hijri calendar is a lunar calendar consisting of 12 months in a year of 354 or 355 days.
 To know more about Islamic calendar, kindly refer [Wikipedia](https://en.wikipedia.org/wiki/Islamic_calendar).

-Also, It consists of all the Gregorian calendar functionalities like, min and max date, first day of week , different selection modes, RTL and customization for special dates.
+It consists of all the Gregorian calendar functionalities like, min and max date, first day of week , different selection modes, RTL and customization for special dates.

 To display Hijri date picker, initialize [HijriDateRangePicker]() widget as a child of any widget.
 Here Hijri date range picker added as a child of the scaffold widget.